-1. Does my practice/group/department have overall Decision-making responsibilities?

-2. If yes, list actions/ideas to improve the Decision-making in your practice/group/department:
+Does my practice/group/department have overall Decision-making responsibilities?
+The characteristics of this trait are: Systematic, rigorous and the Authority Expectations 2.
+If yes, list actions/ideas to improve the Decision-making in your practice/group/department: 4.
+Select and share one or two ideas tha work on to improve the Decision-making back to your practice/group/department: 3.
+List potential barriers to improve the Decision-making in your practice/group/department:

-Systematic, rigorous and thorough Authority

-Expectations
+rough

-4. Select and share one or two ideas that you would like work on to improve the Decision-making when you come back to your practice/group/department:
+Select and share one or two ideas that you would like work on to improve the Decision-making when you come back to your practice/group/department: